 How to file complaints of discrimination with the Massachusetts Attorney General’s Office

-There are laws that protect the rights of transgender and gender nonconforming people in Massachusetts.
+There are laws that protect the rights of trans and gender nonconforming people in Massachusetts.
 If you believe that you have been the victim of discrimination or have experienced threats, intimidation, or coercion because of your gender identity or gender expression, please contact the Civil Rights Division of the Attorney General’s Office in one of the following ways:

 - File an e-complaint online at www.mass.gov/ago/complaints (select “Civil Rights Complaint”)